DnDGen/CharacterGen/README.md

 ### Getting the Generators

 You can obtain generators from the bootstrapper project.
 Because the generators are very complex and are decorated in various ways, there is not a (recommended) way to build these generator manually.
-Please use the Bootstrapper package.  **Note:** if using the CharacterGen bootstrapper, be sure to also load modules for RollGen and TreasureGen, as it is dependent on those modules
+Please use the IoC container in the Domain package.  **Note:** if using the CharacterGen IoC container, be sure to also load modules for RollGen and TreasureGen, as it is dependent on those modules

 ```C#
 var kernel = new StandardKernel();